Mehliug-git/Bitch_Hunting/README.md

 - Go to my other repo and make the DDOS Telegram Bot, link it to your telegram. (with the token in a .env file)
 - Make just one bot for Lauch the flood (flood_bot.py)
-- In the directory of the bot, copy & paste thr flood.py script.
-- Send /flood [URL] [Number of Rounds] for start the flood !
+- Send /flood [URL] [Number of Rounds] to the flood bot for start the flood !

-For the Hacking, Nikto for scan & your big brain for exploit
+For the Hacking, Nikto for scan (I have another telegram bot for this) & your big brain for exploit

 ![alt text](/img/big_brain.jpg)